cgar246/XpressNotes/README.md

 ## Description

-Note Taker Express allows you to type several notes, saves the notes for you, and allows you to delete them once you're done with it.
-Anything from reminders to to-do items.
-Note-Taker got you covered.
+Xpress Notes allows you to enter in the world of organization, with the simplicity of typing in a thought or list and having it neatly organized based on the topic.
+Once the note is no longer of use; you are welcome to delete the note and continue to create more

 ## Technologies Used
 * HTML
-* CSS
+* NPM packages used: express, fs
 * JavaScript
 * Node Package Manager
-* NPM packages used: express, fs
+* CSS
-* Deployed with Heroku
+* Actionable through Heroku

 ## Known Bugs
-*
+*  Currently no known bugs

 ## Contact